agraef/ez-ag/README.md

 sound.

-The "panic" button lets you stop all sounding MIDI notes immediately, provided that your MIDI synthesizer properly implements cc 123 (Qsynth does).
-This is most useful for killing off hanging notes, should you ever run into these.
+The "panic" button lets you stop all sounding MIDI notes immediately, provided that your MIDI synthesizer properly implements cc 123 (Fluidsynth does).
+This is most useful for killing off hanging notes, should you run into these.

 Finally, if you have a sustain pedal (cc 64) hooked up to your MIDI system (as already mentioned, you'll have to do that through your MIDI keyboard), then this can be used to emulate pitch bends if you turn on the corresponding toggle in the patch.
-This is a rather crude emulation (it quickly ramps up one semitone when pressing the pedal, and goes back to zero when releasing it);
-better control is provided through the Guitar Wing, see below.
+This is a rather crude emulation (it quickly ramps up one semitone when pressing the pedal, and goes back to nominal pitch when releasing it); better control is provided through the Guitar Wing, see below.

 ## Guitar Wing Controls